theanine3D/Blender-BAM-Exporter/README.md

 If using the Anaconda distribution of Python, look in your C:\ProgramData\anaconda folder (on Windows)

 ## Known Issues
-The "Selected Only" export option currently has no effect, as the feature still needs more testing.
+- The "Selected Only" export option currently has no effect, as the feature still needs more testing.
+- The addon currently doesn't install the blend2bam dependency automatically if it's missing.
+This will be addressed in a future update.